poliver1/GMS2-Package-Manager-/README.md

 How To Use:

-1. Write Your Code In GMLIB.gml file
+1. Work On Your Code In GMLIB.gml file
 2. Right Click On UPDATE.ps1 file and choose "Run with Powershell"